-Brindley’s offers exclusive ice fishing packages for perch and rent out heated ice houses (note that the ice houses are only rented out in combination with a booked perch tour!).
+Brindley’s offers exclusive ice fishing packages for perch and rents out heated ice houses (note that the ice houses are only rented out in combination with a booked perch tour!).

 Their overnight perch guide trips include:

-- Professionally manufactured ice houses (typically – eight holes, heat, lights)
+- Professionally manufactured ice houses (typically – eight holes, heat, and lights)

 - Free fish cleaning